Sunday, May 14, 2023

 Randall Emerson Winchester II, formerly His Royal Majesty's diplomatic envoy to Hong Kong, keeps a bead on N'Kwane with his treasured trap-shooting piece.
 Delbert Greenwald, an academic from Miskatonic University left unsettled by the impossible things he witnessed in Peru, is drawn closer to the edge of the pit despite the strange wailing coming from within, his .45 automatic grasped tightly in his sweaty fist.
 Meanwhile, reformed burglar Jack Cole looks for any other egress from the room.

-Greenwald peers over the edge of the pit and behold something even more unimaginable than what he saw in Peru; a twisting mass of writhing purple tentacles, each about as big around as a man's leg, and each capped with a horrific human visage.
+Greenwald peers over the edge of the pit and beholds something even more unimaginable than what he saw in Peru; a twisting mass of writhing purple tentacles, each about as big around as a man's leg, and each capped with a horrific human visage.

 There are perhaps two dozen such faces, perhaps more, each wailing, moaning, screaming, whispering, laughing in a maddening cacophony.
 [Game Note: This causes a Sanity test, where each player must test the will and mettle of their character by rolling under their SAN score.]

 Greenwald fails his check and shrieks into the pit, preparing to empty the clip of his pistol into it.
-Randall flinches almost imperceptibly, but it gives N'Kwane the opening he'd been waiting for - he bats aside the muzzle of Wincheter's 8-gauge shotgun, and charges the twitchy, tweedy professor, shoving him into the pit and to the floor of it 15 feet below.
+Randall flinches almost imperceptibly, but it gives N'Kwane the opening he'd been waiting for - he bats aside the muzzle of Winchester's 8-gauge shotgun, and charges the twitchy, tweedy professor, shoving him into the pit and to the floor of it 15 feet below.
 "Now the chakota can feast!" he cackles maniacally.

 His triumph is short-lived, however, as the furious Winchester regains his composure and his Greener Far Killer barks deafeningly in the basement.
 In such close quarters, the blast almost cuts the elderly African in half, and N'Kwane's shattered remains tumble into the pit.